Here’s how you can boost your Laptop and desktop’s volume by more than 100% in Ubuntu and other Linux distributions.

 sudo pacman -S pavucontrol

-Non-GNOME Ubuntu-based distros
+Non-GNOME Ubuntu-based distros (Xfce or any other desktops)

 sudo apt install pavucontrol